yuuki/droot/README.md

 [Docker](https://www.docker.com) has a powerful concept about an application deployment process, that is Build, Ship, Run.
 But there are many cases that docker runtime is beyond our current capabilities.

-`droot` provides a simpler container runtime without annoying Linux Namespace by chroot(2), Linux capabilities(7) and bind mount. `droot` helps you to chroot a container image built by `docker` and to import/export container images on Amazon S3.
+Droot provides a simpler container runtime without annoying Linux Namespaces.
+Droot depends on traditional Linux functions such as chroot(2), Linux capabilities(7) and a bind mount. `droot` helps you to chroot a container image built by `docker` and to import/export container images on Amazon S3.

 ![droot concept](http://cdn-ak.f.st-hatena.com/images/fotolife/y/y_uuki/20151129/20151129193210.png?1448793174)